Tips for Parents: Supporting Kids with Big Feelings, When They Don’t Want to Talk

 Offer Presence, Not Pressure

 Avoid repeated questions like “What’s wrong?”
-Instead, try:

 “I’m here when you’re ready.”

-When your child won’t share what they’re feeling, connection often happens in the quiet moments.
-Look for opportunities to bond without the pressure of deep conversation.
 Try going for a walk, bake something together, do a puzzle, or play a game.
 These moments of shared activity build safety and trust.
 Over time, these low-pressure spaces often open the door for more vulnerable conversations.
-You can also narrate your own emotions gently, modeling emotional literacy without expecting a response:
+You can also narrate your own emotions gently, modeling healthy emotional responses without expecting a response:

 “I felt really overwhelmed earlier, so I took some deep breaths to calm down.”
 This teaches them that all feelings are welcome, even when they’re hard to talk about.